blackboxprogramming/blackroad-prism-console/docs/devx/codespaces.md

 1. Enables Corepack and exposes `pnpm` in case you prefer it over npm.
 2. Installs global `@commitlint/cli` tooling as well as Python `pre-commit` hooks.
 3. Syncs the Python developer dependencies from `requirements-dev.txt`.
-4. Runs `npm ci` and `pnpm install` (if available) so the workspace has all JS packages ready to go.
+4. Runs `npm ci` (skipping audit/fund prompts) and `pnpm install --frozen-lockfile` (if available) so the workspace has all JS packages ready to go.
 5. Marks the repository as a safe Git directory inside the container.

 Port forwarding for the main services is pre-configured: